-We have a wide range of placements in Fiji and can offer you experiences nearer to towns for a more urban placement as well as working in rural villages where you can really immerse yourself in the local culture.
-Placements are mainly on the island of Viti Levu and Ovalau.
-As part of the selection process the Country Manager will help you to determine how urban or remote you would like your placement to be.
+In Fiji you can experience life in rural villages where you can totally immerse yourself in the local culture!
+Placements are on the islands of Ovalau and Moturiki.
+As part of the selection process the Country Manager will help you to determine which placement location is right for you!

-You’ll find time to travel during school holidays as well as at the end of your placement.
+You’ll find time to travel at the end of your placement and on the weekends.
 Be sure to spend some time in Suva, a rich melting pot of ethnicities and cultures.
 Discover beautiful underwater landscapes on snorkeling and diving trips.
 Explore the caves and caves formed by volcanoes on the island of Sawa-i-Lau.
 Hike and trek through the Namosi Highlands and be sure to visit Wainuta Falls while you’re there.
 Yasawa Island offers an unrivaled sea kayaking adventure not to be missed!
 At the end of the day, after all that adventure has worn you out, you’ll never be short of beaches to relax on under the shade of a palm tree.

 Add on a 6 month placement in Australia or New Zealand